B.S. in Biomedical Engineering,

 The University of Tennessee at Knoxville, 2020

-Alicia is a third year PhD student developing a device to non-destructively determine cellular properties in real-time during bioprinting.
+Alicia is a fourth year PhD student developing a device to non-destructively determine cellular properties in real-time during bioprinting.

 firstname.lastname@example.org | Twitter: @amatavosian